Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/Developer/process.md

 ## Testing & QA
 - Automated tests must simulate real shell usage, not just backend logic.
 - Manual QA must validate that completions are visible and correct in the shell.
+Completion must only ever suggest valid, existing arguments.
+Shell-style options and unsupported input are never suggested.
+Invalid/unsupported input yields silence (no suggestions, no errors).
 - All warnings and extraneous output must be suppressed in completions.

 ## Documentation
 - Document all process, QA, and architectural learnings in markdown for onboarding and future reference.

-# QA Issue: Shell Completion Returns Node Warnings Instead of TS Classes

-## Problem
-- When running the completion script and pressing [Tab], the shell displays Node.js experimental warnings (e.g., 'ExperimentalWarning: Type Stripping...') as completions, instead of TypeScript class names from the project.

-## Root Cause
-- The completion backend (TSCompletion.ts) outputs warnings to stdout, which are captured by the shell completion function and interpreted as possible completions.
+- Always reference the canonical project first principles at the top of this file for any new or updated process.

+# tssh CLI: Test-Driven Development & Feedback Integration (2025-08-04)

-## Test Requirements (Refined)
+## Test Approach (Updated)
-- The completion backend must output only valid completions (class, method, or parameter names) to stdout.
-- All warnings, errors, and diagnostics must be redirected to stderr or suppressed.
+- All integration and CLI tests for `tssh` must use realistic, user-facing scenarios and arguments.
+- Avoid placeholder or dummy arguments (e.g., `foo`, `bar`).
+- Test cases must cover:
+  - Project root/unit path output (no arguments)
+  - Bash completion installation (positional arguments)
+  - Shell-style option rejection
+  - Invalid/unknown command handling
+  - Direct backend invocation for completion install
+- All test code must be placed in the canonical `test/` directory and referenced in process docs and tasks.
-- Automated and manual tests must verify that only valid completions are shown in the shell, with no warnings or extraneous output.
+- Manual QA must validate that completions are visible and correct in the shell, with no warnings or extraneous output.
+- All feedback from QA and user must be incorporated into test refinement and process documentation.

+## Lessons Learned
+- Realistic, user-driven test cases improve reliability and traceability.
+- Feedback loops between Developer, Tester, and QA are essential for robust CLI and completion features.

-## Next Steps
+## Reference
-- Update the completion backend to suppress or redirect Node.js warnings.
-- Add/extend automated tests to check for warning-free completions.
+- See `test/tssh-cli.integration.test.ts` for canonical test coverage and patterns.

 # Developer First Principles: Script Pathing & Environment